-Each year, much interest is focused on the winners of the Spikes Asia awards.
-The Asia-Pacific campaigns, agencies, clients, networks and countries that have been successful are given a platform in our region.
+Each year, much interest is focused on the winners of Spikes Asia.
+The campaigns, agencies, clients, networks and countries that have been successful are given a platform across the region.

 But before there are winners, there’s judging.

-This is what sets Spikes Asia apart and ensures it continues to be Asia Pacific’s most respected creative accolade.
+This is what sets Spikes Asia apart and ensures it continues to be APAC's most respected creative accolade.

-Judging consists of three rounds involving viewing, voting, discussion and awarding of trophies.
+Judging consists of viewing, voting, discussion and awarding of trophies.

-In the final round, guided by the Jury President, judges review and debate entries before voting on whether they consider each a gold, silver or bronze winner, or shortlist only.
-It takes a two-thirds majority vote to claim a trophy and only about 9% of entries will do so.
+Guided by the Jury President, judges review and debate entries in the shortlist before voting on whether they consider each a Gold, Silver or Bronze winner, or Shortlist only.
+It takes a two-thirds majority vote to claim a trophy.